How does the light from the sun warm the Earth?

 Figure 4: Temperature readings from the experimental setup using different grades of glass bubbles within a waterborne coating to achieve higher TSR and reduced temperatures.

-Other benefits to 3M glass bubbles in exterior coatings
+Other benefits to 3MTM Glass Bubbles in exterior coatings

-- Light-weighting - Hollow in nature with a vacuum centre, Glass Bubbles have a very low density which improves handling, processability, and application properties.
+- Light-weighting - Hollow in nature, Glass Bubbles have a very low density which improves handling, processability, and application properties.
 Reduced transport weight can also lower the CO2 footprint of a product.

 - Strength - Through both a spherical design and soda lime borosilicate glass composition, a high isocratic crush strength of up to 27,000 psi is achieved providing good processability and durability.